growthcharts/brokenstick/README.md

 <!-- badges: end -->

-The broken stick model describes a set of individual curves by a linear mixed model using first order linear B-splines.
+The broken stick model describes a set of individual curves by a linear mixed model using second-order linear B-splines.
 The main use of the model is to align irregularly observed data to a user-specified grid of break ages.